 Diagnosing PAD And How You Can Prevent This Vein Disease

 Non-invasive testing confirmed the suspicion of PAD in the critical location above the left lower extremity.
 He will undergo angiography and probable stenting to open up his iliac artery this week.

 Although his life style NOW is good, he suffers from hypertension and used to smoke 2-3 packs per day.
 People like this with PAD have a higher incidence of stroke and heart disease.

 The message is simply this: try to make your lifestyle compatible with good health.
 Avoidance of obesity, nicotine, and proper treatment of hypertension are important in the prevention of PAD.

-Dr. Robert Ruess is a leader in the treatment of vein disease.
-Certified by both the American Board of Venous and Lymphatic Disease and the American Board of Thoracic, Cardiovascular Surgery, Dr. Ruess can be seen at Five Star Vein Institute with locations in Las Vegas and Mesquite Nevada.
+Dr. Robert Ruess is a leader in the treatment of American Board of Venous and Lymphatic Disease and the American Board of Thoracic, Cardiovascular Surgery, Dr. Ruess can be seen at Five Star Vein Institute with locations in Las Vegas and Mesquite Nevada.
 Make your appointment today to discuss your vein health with Dr. Ruess.